Are you puzzled about the types of motor oil available? Wondering if you’re choosing the right one for your car? Here’s a crash course, so to speak:

 What about synthetics?
 Synthetics are better in every way, but they are much more expensive.
 They offer better high-temperature resistance and better low-temperature flow, and they leave nearly no deposits.
 Prices for synthetics are coming down, though, and there are also blends that combine synthetics with traditional mineral oils.
 Because synthetics flow and penetrate much better than regular oils, a change to synthetic oil will sometimes reveal leaks you didn’t know existed.

-Ratings.
-The American Petroleum Institute (API) assigns letter ratings to motor oil.
+Ratings: The American Petroleum Institute (API) assigns letter ratings to motor oil.
 The category ratings correspond to industry standards for various qualities like viscosity, thermal protection, and preventing deposits and sludge.
-Every few years, the currently awarded rating is changed.
-Currently, SL (Spark ignition, Category L) is the top rating.
-SJ was introduced in 2001 and SH in 1996.

 As your car ages and becomes a high-mileage vehicle, many experts recommend that you change to thicker oil than is normally used.
 Over time, gaps between parts in the engine become larger, enabling less oil to reach critical parts.
 Ask a mechanic familiar with your model vehicle or ask the dealership if you should change the type of oil for your vehicle beyond 100,000 miles.